okalangkenneth/FinanceApp/README.md

 - Spending Analysis: Visualize your spending habits by category with an interactive pie chart.
 - AI-Generated Recommendations: Receive personalized recommendations based on your spending habits, powered by OpenAI's GPT-4 model.
 (Note: This feature requires an active OpenAI API key with available credit.)
 - Reports: Generate financial reports to gain insights into your financial health and progress towards your goals.

+## Getting Started

+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

+## Installation